Aightech/CleverHand/README.md

 ![CleverHand](https://github.com/Aightech/CleverHand-hardware/blob/main/docs/anim.gif)

+# Repository structure
+- `hardware` contains the hardware design files (KiCad)
+- `firmware` contains the firmware for the communication between the modules and the host
+- `software` contains the software for the communication between the main module and the host (GUI, LSL, python, C++)

 ## Features
 - **Modular Architecture**

-    Up to 16 integrable modules, each containing five surface electrodes embedded directly into the PCB.
+    Up to 32 integrable modules, each containing 5-8 surface electrodes embedded directly into the PCB.

 - **Adaptable Addressing System**